-Spinal stenosis is a narrowing of the spaces within your spine, which can put pressure on the nerves that travel through the spine.
+Spinal stenosis happens when the space inside the backbone is too small.
+This can put pressure on the spinal cord and nerves that travel through the spine.
 Spinal stenosis occurs most often in the lower back and the neck.

-Some people with spinal stenosis may not have symptoms.
+Some people with spinal stenosis have no symptoms.
 Others may experience pain, tingling, numbness and muscle weakness.
-Symptoms can worsen over time.
+Symptoms can get worse over time.

 - Problems with walking and balance